School of Engineering and Computer Science

 Dr. David Jack, Advisor

-Baylor University’s Chapter of the Society of Plastics Engineers is an interdisciplinary professional organization that provides students an opportunity to learn from and be involved with the 20,000-member international organization of leading engineers, scientists and plastics professionals.
-This organization provides student members access to knowledge of one of the fastest growing industries as well as professional contacts throughout the profession.
-This organization not only brings to light the impressive research work of both faculty and students on Baylor’s campus pertaining to the plastics industry, but it allows both researchers and interested students on Baylor’s campus pertaining to the plastics industry, but it allows both researchers and interested students a chance to interact and form relationships with professions within the industry.
-The major goals of the organization are: to increase interest in the area of plastics engineering, plastics scientists, and professional careers in the industry; to provide opportunities for students to learn about plastics engineering through organized tours, extra-curricular education sessions, and related events that cover topics in these areas; and to provide information about career opportunities in the field of plastics engineering.
+Baylor University’s Chapter of the Society of Plastics Engineers is an interdisciplinary professional organization that provides students an opportunity to learn from and be involved with the 22,500-member international organization of leading engineers, scientists, and plastics professionals from 84 different countries.
+This organization provides student members access to knowledge of one of the fastest-growing industries as well as professional contacts throughout the profession.
+SPE provides student members access to knowledge of one of the fastest-growing industries as well as professional contacts throughout the profession.
+This organization not only brings to light the impressive research work of both faculty and students on Baylor’s campus pertaining to the plastics industry, but it also allows both researchers and interested students a chance to interact and form relationships with professionals within the industry.
+The major goals of the organization are to increase interest in the area of plastics engineering, plastics scientists, and professional careers in the industry; to provide opportunities for students to learn about plastics engineering through organized tours, extra-curricular education sessions, and related events that cover topics in these areas; and to provide information about career opportunities in the field of plastics engineering.

 Society of Women Engineers